Planning & Quantities: A Guide to the Bar at Wedding

 Bar Setup and Layout

-Position your bar in a central, easily accessible area that won't create bottlenecks.
-If you expect more than 50 guests, consider setting up multiple service stations to reduce wait times.
-Your bar theme should complement your wedding's overall aesthetic while maintaining functionality for your bartending staff.
+Your bar theme should complement your wedding’s overall aesthetic while maintaining functionality for your bartending staff.
 For optimal staffing, plan to have certified bartenders who can ensure proper alcohol service and regulatory compliance.
-Planning https://www.wedding-spot.com/blog/open-bar-wedding) for each attendee will help you maintain adequate beverage supplies.
+Planning for each attendee will help you maintain adequate beverage supplies.

-Setup Element | Essential Considerations |
+Setup Element |

 ---|---|

-Bar Location | Central spot with easy access and clear traffic flow |
+Central spot with easy access and clear traffic flow |

-Layout Style | Choose straight, L-shaped, or U-shaped based on venue space |
+Choose straight, L-shaped, or U-shaped based on venue space |

-Lighting | Balance ambient and task lighting for functionality |
+Balance ambient and task lighting for functionality |

-Storage | Hidden organisational systems beneath decorated surfaces |
+Hidden organisation beneath decorated surfaces |

 Your trusty bartenders will need more breathing room than a commuter on the Northern Line, so do allow at least 3 feet of workspace behind that bar.
 Think of it as creating their own little cocktail kingdom - much like giving the Queen’s Guard enough space for their ceremonial march, except with considerably more shaking and stirring.

-Sort your bar tools like you're arranging a proper afternoon tea service - everything must have its place, darling.
+Sort your bar tools like you’re arranging a proper afternoon tea service - everything must have its place, darling.
 Your shakers, bottle openers, and ice bins should be as perfectly positioned as the cucumber sandwiches at the Ritz.
-Remember, a disorganised bar is about as welcome as rain on your wedding photos at Hampton Court Palace.
+Remember, a disorganised mess is about as welcome as rain on your wedding photos at Hampton Court Palace.

-Pop in some lovely shelving levels - rather like a West End theatre's circle, dress circle, and upper circle - but for your bottles and glasses instead of dramatic aunties.
-Speaking of drama, do create a waiting area for your thirsty guests; otherwise, they'll bunch up like tourists at Buckingham Palace's gates.
-And we simply can't have that, can we?
+Pop in some lovely shelving levels - rather like a West End theatre’s circle, dress circle, and upper circle - but for your bottles and glasses instead of dramatic aunties.
+Speaking of drama, do create a waiting area for your thirsty guests; otherwise, they’ll bunch up like tourists at Buckingham Palace’s gates.
+And we can’t have that, can we?

 Budgeting for Bar Service